Purchasing Skis for Intermediate Skiers

 Expert | your height | your height | +5 cm |

-Skis without bindings require separate binding purchases, offering customization options and placement selection.
-This is particularly beneficial for experienced Freeride or Park skiers.
-Although mounting services can be costly, ordering skis with bindings from SkatePro includes mounting and adjustment at a competitive price.
-More information on bindings is available in the Buying alpine ski bindings guide.
+Skis sold without bindings require acquiring bindings separately, allowing for customization and the choice of where to position them on the skis.
+This is particularly beneficial for those experienced in Freeride or Park skiing.
+The service of mounting can be quite expensive; however, if you purchase skis with bindings from SkatePro, we mount and adjust them at a highly competitive price.
+Additional information on bindings is available in the Buying alpine ski bindings guide.

-Just like length, ski width significantly impacts performance, with the waist width being the most crucial measurement.
-The waist is the narrowest part, measured from edge to edge in millimeters.
+In addition to length, the width of skis significantly affects performance, with the measurement of the waist width being crucial.
+The waist refers to the narrowest point on the ski, measuring the distance from edge to edge in millimetres.

-The width measurement is listed in ski specs alongside the tip and tail measurements: Tip - Waist - Tail.
-The waist width is always in the middle.
+The width measurement figure is consistently displayed in the ski specifications and listed alongside the tip and tail measurements: Tip - Waist - Tail.
+Thus, the waist width is always centred.
 Example: (i.e., 141/108/124mm)

-Skis with narrow waists are easier to turn as they quickly change from one edge to another.
-The skier's pressure and weight are concentrated over a smaller area, increasing grip on the snow.
-Wider waists provide better floatation on powder snow and stability on choppy or rough terrain.
+Skis with narrower waists are typically simpler to turn as less time is needed to switch between edges.
+The pressure and weight from the skier concentrate over a smaller area, enhancing grip on the snow.
+On the other hand, skis with wider waists offer a larger surface area, improving their ability to float on powder snow and providing stability across choppy or rough terrain.

-A small turning radius is found on-piste skis with a radius of 14 meters or less.
-They are ideal for groomed snow and skiers who prefer short, quick turns.Medium turning radius, typically on All Mountain skis with a radius between 15 - 18 meters, suits those who enjoy a mix of on and off-piste skiing.
+A small turning radius is evident in on-piste skis, with a radius of 14 metres or less.
+These are ideal for groomed snow and skiers favouring quick, short turns.Medium turning radius, predominantly seen in All Mountain skis, ranges from 15 to 18 metres and is perfect for those enjoying a mix of on and off-piste skiing.

 CAMBER

-Camber skis have an arcing curve along most of the ski, raising the middle off the snow.
-This shape increases pressure at the tip and tail, improving edging ability.
-Camber is common in nearly all Piste skis as well as many All Mountain and Freeride skis.
+Camber skis feature an arcing curve spanning most of the ski, elevating the middle part off the snow.
+This shape enhances pressure at the tip and tail, improving edge capability.
+Camber is common in nearly all Piste skis and many All Mountain and Freeride skis.

 ROCKER/REVERSE CAMBER